NadaAlinour/freshcipe-react/README.md

 # Freshcipe - E-commerce Application

 An e-commerce application that allows the user to browse through product categories, a product catalog with filtering, search for products and add products to a local or remote cart.
 The user can also browse through recipes, view a recipe's description, ingredients, steps and nutritional values, as well as select needed products directly from the ingredients' list to conveniently add to cart.
-Additionally, the user is able to create orders and is directed to a Stripe form for checkout, and to view past orders along with adding reviews or viewing a review if available.
+Additionally, the user is able to create orders and is directed to a Stripe form for checkout, and is able to view past orders along with adding reviews or viewing a review if available.

 > **_UPDATE:_** The backend for this project (hosted on Supabase) seems to have expired so it's currently not functional.